 Automobiles produce large amounts of heat while working.
-Which results in engine getting heated up.
+Which results in the engine getting heated up.
 This excessive heat has to be released to avoid permanent damage to the engine.
 In order to maintain the engine at an optimum temperature, automobiles are equipped with a cooling system.
-Cooling system helps to lower the excessive temperature of the engine.
+The cooling system helps to lower the excessive temperature of the engine.

 The job of the cooling system is to maintain the temperature of an engine for better performance.
-Extreme temperature not only effects engines efficiency but also damages it.
+Extreme temperature not only affects engine efficiency but also damages it.
 In a way cooling system helps in maintaining the temperature of an engine by dissipating the excess heat.
 There are two types of cooling systems:

 - Liquid cooling system.

 In a liquid cooling system, mostly water-based coolant is preferred as a coolant.
 Coolant is circulated through the hot engine, during this process the excess heat from the engine is transferred to the coolant resulting in decreasing the engine’s temperature and increasing the coolant’s temperature.

 The hot coolant is now run through the radiator (a system comprised of fins and tubes with a huge exterior surface area).
 Here, the coolant gives out the excess heat and cools down.
 When the automobile is in a moving state the excess heat is dissipated into the surrounding air by blowing the hot air into the outer atmosphere.
 But when the engine is turned on and the automobile is in the stationary state then with the help of a fan present in the radiator, hot air is blown into the outer atmosphere, which results in dissipating the heat.